How We used Rapid Prototyping to Make Offshore Software Development Efficient & Easy!

 - Frustrating rework was eliminated

-- Developers were much happier and felt rewarded by how happy the customer was with first iterations.
+- Developers were much happier and felt rewarded by how happy the customer was with the first iterations.

 How this experiment with Rapid Prototyping changed Our Company